ridhwandll/ridhwandll.github.io/RidSite/content/posts/RRR.md

 >If you end up on bad terms with someone that doesn't mean the journey itself was wasteful.
 The time you spent was good for both which you should cherish.

-Exactly.
-Another one from my great bangla teacher:

->কাউকে দেখে যদি তার উপর ঝাপিয়ে পরতে মনে চায় তাহলে সেটা attraction, love না। এর জন্য মনের মিল থাকতে হয়,পারস্পরিক বোঝাপোরা থাকতে হয় যদিও সে হয়তোবা ততটা সুন্দর নয়-
+I showed her my good side only, my dark side still remains intact, everyone has a dark side.
+Even with my dark side & even after getting hurt a lot by her words, I can't wish her something bad or unluck, It doesn't feel right to me.
+I want to forge the hate but...

 <br>

-Can confirm that mine *was* love.
+I remember her without any reason at unexpected times.
+I have no hopes of fixing this complicated relationship with her as I won't reach her out, if she reaches out then that's awesome, else remains as a scar.
+The problem is this shit pokes me, for example right now it's poking me.
+Scar indeed, which I have no way to fix.

 <br>

-Funnily I showed her my good side only, my dark side still remains intact.
-So that's good.
-Infact who knows my dark side?
-Only one person.
-Nothing new about that.
-Time for me to go in exile.
-Got dreams to chase.

-**//FFR 10:21:06 PM**
+**//FFR 18/01/2024; 10:21:06PM (Edit: 23/01/2024; 12:23:20AM)**